Glaucoma is a concerning health issue due to its asymptomatic nature, risk of blindness, and increasing prevalence.

 Increased axial length and myopia have both been found to be risk factors for open angle glaucoma.
 It has been suggested that this risk increases with increased myopia.4

 It is well established that elevated IOP is a risk factor for glaucoma.
 One result of the Ocular Hypertension Treatment Study (OHTS) and the European Glaucoma Prevention Study is the development of risk calculators for patients with increased IOP.
-One can be found here and another here.

 The OHTS investigators found that those with CCTs ≤ 555 μm had three times the risk of progressing POAG than those with CCTs > 558 μm.
 Also, the risk of progressing to POAG doubled for every 40 μm decrease in CCT from the mean of 573.3 μm.
 Numerous charts and calculators exist to adjust IOP based on CCT.
 Most use a correction factor of ±1 for every ±20 μm from 545 μm.
 The researchers called CCT a “predictive factor” as it is still unknown if CCT is an independent risk factor regardless of IOP or if the proposed risk is linked to its association with IOP.12-15